 At start we are given a reduced budget for basic races, and with new victories, we will gradually get a better car and competitions of a higher class.

-Want to get more exciting content about 2000s video games?
+Want to get more exciting content about PC games?
 You are welcome to subscribe to my blog 🙂

 Chaos on the road is almost always present.
 Players can disable opponents through various kinds of hits.
 By the way, virtually all collisions had awarded with a bonus in the form of additional nitrous oxide.
 It is especially generous for the long flight of the driver after crashing through the windshield.
 The money is earned by winning competitions and causing damage to opponents.